mathjax/MathJax-docs/options/startup/index.rst

 Startup and Loader Options
 ##########################

-MathJax's components system is based on two tools that handler loading the various components and setting up the objects and methods needed to use the loaded components.
+MathJax's components system is based on two tools that handle loading the various components and setting up the objects and methods needed to use the loaded components.
 They both use options to control their actions, as described below.